Leonardo de Mango

-Leonardo de Mango (19 February 1843 – 1930) was an Italian-born Turkish painter, active for most of his career in Istanbul.
+Leonardo de Mango (19 February 1843 – 22 January 1930) was an Italian-born Ottoman Empire and later Turkish painter, active for most of his career in Istanbul.
 He was known for landscape paintings depicting Orientalist themes.

 Biography

 The eldest child of a large family, de Mango was born in the town of Bisceglie near Bari in Italy, where he honed his native talent for drawing up to the age of nineteen.

 In 1862, under the patronage of an aristocratic family of Bari, he entered the Academy of Fine Arts of Naples and studied there for eight years under Filippo Palizzi and Domenico Morelli.
 Morelli was a painter who treated exotic Orientalist themes.
 During this period de Mango also worked with Saverio Altamura, Bernardo Celentano, Raffaele d'Auria, Federico Maldarelli, Raffaele Postiglione and Giuseppe Mancinelli.

 In 1883 de Mango settled in Istanbul during the reign of Sultan Abdul Hamid II, where he is known to have set up, and taught for some time at, the oil painting department of the School of Fine Arts.
 One of his students was Leone Minassian.

 Forced to leave Istanbul briefly in 1911 during the Tripolitanian War, the artist returned to the city following the Treaty of Ouchy on 15 October 1912.
 De Mango was among the artists who, at the initiative of Alexander Vallaury, a teacher in the architecture department of the School of Fine Arts, and Regis Delbeuf, manager of the Istanbul daily Le Stamboul, organized the first painting and sculpture exhibition at Beyoğlu in 1901, dubbed the Pera Exhibitions in the Passage Oriental, an arcade owned by the French merchant Bourdon.
-With 27 works, de Mango was the most well-represented artist in the exhibition, as he was again in the 1920 exhibition when he was one of 36 artists, participating with 33 of his own paintings.
+With 27 works, de Mango was the best-represented artist in the exhibition, as he was again in the 1920 exhibition when, as one of 36 artists, he participated with 33 of his own paintings.
 De Mango also had 16 paintings in the last of the Pera exhibitions, which was held in 1903.

-He painted in the open air and in his workshop at Beyoğlu, reflecting the daily life of the different districts of Istanbul until his death in 1930.
+He painted in the open air and in his workshop at Beyoğlu, reflecting the daily life of the different districts of Istanbul until his death on 22 January 1930.